 Stephan Landsman was one of the events field producers.
 He supervised the many logistical aspects as well as managed the many inflated egos of astonishingly wealthy court jesters.

 The success of this money-drenched carnival was dependent upon his competence.
-His chattering teeth and shaking leg were just a few of the manifestations of the over ambitious careerist's imminent breakdown.
+His chattering teeth and trembling leg were just a few of the manifestations of the over-ambitious careerist's imminent breakdown.